SeismicSource/sourcespec/README.md

 - `source_spec`: Compute earthquake source parameters from the inversion of P- or S-wave spectra.
-- `source_model`: Direct modelling f P- or S-wave spectra, based on user-defined earthquake source parameters.
+- `source_model`: Direct modelling of P- or S-wave spectra, based on user-defined earthquake source parameters.
 - `source_residuals`: Compute station residuals from `source_spec` output.